cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 3. Data

 The `Data` portion of a CloudEvent follows a similar model to that employed by the [JSON Format specification][json-format].
-The elmenent names used are capitalized to avoid collision with CloudEvent attribute names.
+The element names MUST be capitalized to avoid collision with curent or future CloudEvent attribute names.

 ### 3.1 Binary Data

-Carried in an element with an defined type of `xs:base64Binary`
+MUST be carried in an element with an defined type of `xs:base64Binary`

 ``` xml
 <Data xsi:type="xs:base64Binary">.........</Data>